nouritsu/rs-aoc/README.md

 ## 2021
 ### Day 1
 Array windows are super powerful in Rust.
 Mapping over them helped me implement the solution for each part using only 1 statement.

+## 2015
+### Day 1
+The solution was quite elegant thanks to match expressions and for loops.
+The language allows me to express myself like in no other language.